All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Modelling the Global Velocity of the Outer Halo

 The MW+LMC simulations from \citetalias{Garavito-Camargo2019} are also shown in the bottom panel of Figure~\ref{fig:vreflex_results}.
 Since we only require the maximum-likelihood parameters (and not their uncertainties) from the simulations, we fit the simulations with \texttt{scipy.optimize} \citep{Virtanen2020} instead of \texttt{dynesty}.
 We have verified that measuring \vtravel{} directly from the simulation particles --- by averaging particle velocities in spherical shells, as done by \citetalias{Yaaqib2024} --- produces a similar slope, and the linear model is sufficient to capture the overall growth of \vtravel{}.
 However, fitting the simulation with the full model is important to disentangle the mean halo velocity terms from the $v_\mathrm{travel}$ amplitude.
-The bottom panel of Figure~\ref{fig:model_comparison} demonstrates that the amplitude of the travel velocity \vtravel{} is most consistent with simulations of a $\gtrsim 1.8 \times 10^{11}\,M_\odot$ LMC from \citetalias{Garavito-Camargo2019}.
+The bottom panel of Figure~\ref{fig:model_comparison} demonstrates that the amplitude of the travel velocity \vtravel{} is most consistent with simulations of a $\gtrsim 1.8 \times 10^{11}\,M_\odot$ LMC from \citetalias{Garavito-Camargo2019}, or an LMC that is $15\%$ the mass of the Milky Way.

+Figure~\ref{fig:apex_rgal} shows the apex direction of \vtravel{} as a function of Galactocentric radius.
+The $1.8 \times 10^{11}\,M_\odot$ LMC simulation from \citetalias{Garavito-Camargo2019} is shown for comparison.
+In both the data and simulations, there is little evolution in the apex direction as a function of distance.

 For the remainder of this section, we focus on the \vtravel{} continuity model evaluated at a reference distance of $r_\mathrm{gal} = 100$~kpc.
 This distance provides a balance between being well-sampled by our dataset while having a confidently-detected reflex motion amplitude $\approx 40$~\kms{}.
 Figure~\ref{fig:model_comparison} contextualizes our measurement by comparing it to past measurements of the reflex velocity from \citetalias{Petersen2021} and \citetalias{Yaaqib2024}.
 Predictions from the self-consistent MW+LMC simulations of \citetalias{Garavito-Camargo2019} are also shown for the four LMC masses considered in that work.